MichalMaruska-TomTom/zsh/debian/pkg-zsh-workflow.md

     % git checkout upstream
     % git reset --hard zsh-$version

-### Create the fake orig tar ball (until we can work with upstream's tarball)

-This requires the upstream release to be properly tagged.

-    % make -f debian/rules get-orig-source

 ### Remove all quilt patches which are applied upstream

 All patches applied should be removed from `debian/patches` directory,